akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ## Point-to-point

-Point-to-point reliable delivery between a single producer actor sending messages and a single consumer actor receiving the messages.
+This pattern implements point-to-point reliable delivery between a single producer actor sending messages and a single consumer actor receiving the messages.

 Messages are sent from the producer to @apidoc[ProducerController] and via @apidoc[ConsumerController] actors, which